alexeypegov/idea-macbook-keymap/README.md

 # Warning

-It looks like the second keystroke popup code was removed from the idea codebase at some point, so this functionality is not available anymore.
+It looks like the second keystroke popup code was removed from the idea codebase, so this functionality is not available anymore.
 Just in case, JetBrains have created their own ["mnemonic" keymap](https://plugins.jetbrains.com/plugin/19094-mnemonic-keymap).

 # IntelliJ IDEA Second Keystroke Mnemonic Keymap